GREEK LITERATURE (LM)

 - Knowledge and understanding:

-students will refine knowledge and comprehension competence in the field of the ancient Greek language and literature thanks to the use of different sources regarding foundation topics (historical grammar and metrical and stylistic issues; the history of Greek literature) and advanced research in this field.
+students will develop knowledge and comprehension competence in the field of the Greek Literature thanks to the use of different sources (manuals, books and scientific articles, lectures, online learning objects etc.) regarding advanced research topics in this field.